FitHanuSpecialSubject/GA-Application-Java/documents/complete-manual.md

 #### **Types of Problems**

 - **MTM (Many-to-Many)**: Each individual (from two distinct sets) can have multiple matches.
+    - **Example:** A group of freelancers and a group of companies.
+A freelancer can work for multiple companies, and a company can hire multiple freelancers.
 - **OTM (One-to-Many)**: One individual from a set can have multiple matches, but each other individual in the opposite set can only be matched once.
+    - **Example:** A group of professors and a group of students.
+A professor can advise multiple students, but each student can only have one advisor.
 - **OTO (One-to-One)**: This is the standard Gale-Shapley problem where each individual in both sets is matched with exactly one individual from the opposite set.
+    - **Example:** A group of people and a group of cars.
+Each person can buy one car, and each car can only be sold to one person.

 #### **Evaluate Function**

 The **Evaluate function** is specific to individuals within a set, used to compute the preference of one individual over others based on the components of the individual's properties.
+- Example: A student's `Evaluate` function might look at a professor's research field, teaching style, and available office hours.
+It then calculates a **score** to show how much the student **prefers** that professor over others.

 #### **Fitness Function**